Megre/CodeFactExtractor/README.md

     </rdf:RDF>

+To model the the concepts (e.g. ontology classes) and relations (e.g. properties) as shown in "exam.owl", the [Protege](https://protege.stanford.edu) tool is recommended instead of creating "exam.owl" by editing the text.
+Based on the OWL model, [CodeFactExtractor](https://github.com/Megre/CodeFactExtractor) assists the extraction of facts from source code.

 ### Inference

-Base on the facts in `Example 1`, we can infer the following facts:
+Base on the facts in `Example 1`, the following facts can be inferred:

 > (exam:Tom exam:father exam:Johnson), (exam:Tom exam:sister exam:Lily)

-We represent the inference as:
+The inference can be represented as:

 > (exam:Tom exam:father exam:Johnson), (exam:Tom exam:sister exam:Lily) <- (exam:Lily *exam:father* exam:Johnson), (exam:Lily *exam:brother* exam:Tom)

 ### SPARQL Query/Update Language

-...
+(to be continued)

 Visitor Layout Configuration
 ----------

-...
+(to be continued)

 ----------

-<label id="zh-cn">CodeFactExtractor是什么</label>
+CodeFactExtractor是什么
 ----------